 In the 2016 $100k New Ventures Competition, first-year biomedical engineering student Shehryar Malik was part of team Hujambo, which received the Stephen and Geraldine Ricci Interdisciplinary Prize.
 The Ricci Prize is awarded to the project that best demonstrates interdisciplinary engineering design and entrepreneurial spirit.
 Hujambo designed a $10 high-tech smartphone that makes cellular service, messaging, data, and apps accessible across the globe.

-Computer science juniors Ian Luo and Abdisalan Mohamud were part of the team that won first place in the $100k New Ventures Competition’s High-Tech / General track.
+Computer science juniors Ian Luo and Abdisalan Mohamud and electrical engineering junior Arlo Clarke were part of the team that won first place in the $100k New Ventures Competition’s High-Tech / General track.
 Their winning company was Mimir Insights, which helps companies selling equipment and services to scientists find the best customers for their products, grow their existing customer base, and build lasting relationships.

 Kathryn Jinks won the Gordon Institute’s award for superior academic performance and outstanding leadership in the Master of Science in Engineering Management program.

 BostonInno.com named Tufts Venture Lab among the coolest new startup accelerator spaces in Boston.